JETtech-Labs/sk_rest_client/docs/source/updates.rst

 --------------------------------------
 Software updates are made available for the SecureKey VPN as features are added and bugs are fixed.

-The SK-VPN can check for updates and download available software updates from the SK-VPN Management Interface.
+The SK-VPN can check for updates and download available software updates using the SK-VPN Management Interface.
-The SK-VPN must be connected to the internet for this check.
+The SK-VPN must be connected to the internet for software updates to be installed.

 The REST API or Web UI may be used to manage SW updates.